Dannikiskov/uav_surveillance/README.md

 * `export PX4_HOME_LON=10.4053`
 \
 \
-In your current terminal start ROS, Gazebo and PX4 with `roslaunch offboard_py start_offb.launch`\
+A. In your current terminal start ROS, Gazebo and PX4 with `roslaunch offboard_py start_offb.launch`\
 \
-In a 2. terminal start the server in python_backend with `python3 server.py`\
+B.In a 2. terminal start the server in python_backend with `python3 server.py`\
 \
-In a 3. terminal start the simulated frontend with `python3 simulated_frontend.py`\
+C.In a 3. terminal start the simulated frontend with `python3 simulated_frontend.py`\
 \
 When you see the message '\[commander\] Takeoff detected' the drone with start to ascend and you can send the GPS coordinates from the simulated frontend to the server by pressing 'Enter'\
 \